itz-shakil-92/Sorting-Algorithms/readme.md

 # Sorting Algorithms in C++

 This project implements multiple sorting algorithms in C++ and provides a user-friendly interface to choose an algorithm for sorting a list of numbers.
-It also measures the execution time of each sorting algorithm.
+It also measures the execution time of each sorting algorithm with nanosecond precision.

 ## Features
 - **Implemented Algorithms:**